Weekly Oil Storage Report - Something Is Clearly, Obviously Missing

 Conclusion

-All of this coupled with global oil market tightening will result in WTI to push above $60/bbl.
+All of this, coupled with global oil market tightening, will result in WTI to push above $60/bbl.

 Thanks for reading our OMD.
 If you want contrarian analysis on the oil markets, then you should think about signing up for HFI Research.
 We publish a weekly flagship report that dives into topics seldom discussed by the public.
 Come and see for yourself today!
 Sign-up here!